-The Compensation Committee held a total of four meetings in 2021.
-Our Compensation Committee consists of Antoine Munfakh, as chairperson, Marion Blakey and Kerry Philipovitch.
+The Compensation Committee held a total of four regular meetings in 2022.
+Our Compensation Committee consists of Marion Blakey, as chairperson, Patrick O'Keeffe and Jennifer Vogel.
 The principal duties and responsibilities of the Compensation Committee are as follows:

-- to review, evaluate and make recommendations to the full board of directors regarding our compensation policies and programs; - to review and approve the compensation of our chief executive officer, other executive officers and key employees, including all material benefits, option or stock award grants and perquisites and all material employment agreements; - to review and make recommendations to the board of directors with respect to our incentive compensation plans and equity-based compensation plans and pension plans; - to administer incentive compensation and equity-related plans and pension plans; - to review and make recommendations to the board of directors with respect to the financial and other performance targets that must be met; and - to prepare an annual compensation committee report and take such other actions as are necessary and consistent with the governing law and our organizational documents.
+- to review, evaluate and make recommendations to the full Board of Directors regarding our compensation policies and programs; - to review and approve the compensation of our chief executive officer, other executive officers and key employees, including all material benefits, option or stock award grants and perquisites and all material employment agreements;

+- to review and make recommendations to the Board of Directors with respect to our incentive compensation plans and equity-based compensation plans and pension plans; - to administer incentive compensation and equity-related plans and pension plans; - to review and make recommendations to the Board of Directors with respect to the financial and other performance targets that must be met; and - to prepare an annual Compensation Committee report and take such other actions as are necessary and consistent with the governing law and our organizational documents.